Breath Biopsy® – Breath Analysis of VOC Biomarkers

 • Stratify patients by phenotype for precision medicine

-• Detect and monitor response to treatments
+• Monitor response to treatments

 • Measure exposure to hazardous substances and their impact on the body